dlops-io/data-labeling/README.md

    |-secrets
 ```

+- To view all the code open `data-versioning` folder in VSCode or any IDE of choice

 ### Create a Data Store folder in GCS Bucket
 - Go to `https://console.cloud.google.com/storage/browser`
 - Go to the bucket `mushroom-app-data-demo` (REPLACE WITH YOUR BUCKET NAME)